 TSE Sports Camps

-Youth Tour delegates will be selected based on the completion of an application and a short essay.
+The Youth Tour delegate will be selected based on the completion of an application and a short essay.
 Current high school juniors are eligible to apply.

 Education and training for the community is essential to providing service excellence to our communities and our members.
 Jones-Onslow EMC welcomes the opportunity to visit your school, community or business group with educational presentations that are memorable and tailored to meet your needs.

 If you are interested in learning more about JOEMC, industry trends or electric safety, JOEMC personnel are always available to give interesting, informative presentations to local civic clubs, social clubs, city and county organizations, senior citizen groups, K-12 school groups, and others.